Celebrating Active Aging Week comes naturally to RiverWoods Exeter residents.

-Developed by the International Council on Active Aging® (ICAA), Active Aging Week takes place in September and celebrates the positive aspects of aging today.
-The annual week-long campaign is designed to help older adults enhance all areas of their life—physical, social, spiritual, emotional, intellectual, vocational and environmental.
+Developed by the International Council on Active Aging® (ICAA), Active Aging Week takes place every September and celebrates the positive aspects of aging today.
+The annual week-long campaign is designed to help older adults enhance all areas of their life — physical, social, spiritual, emotional, intellectual, vocational and environmental.

-Fun was had by all who participated in Active Aging Week 2018.
+Fun was had by all who participated!
 A big thanks to all the RiverWoods Exeter Committees, Campus Committees, Departments and Staff who helped make the week such a success.
 Most of all a big thanks to those who participated, learned, cheered, shared and helped!
 Community living at its best.

 Gooch Park Fun Fest